Best Online Master’s Degrees in: Linguistics

 Graduates of an online master’s degree program in linguistics will have strong analytical, technical, and research skills.
 The best opportunities for linguistics majors are in advanced research and academia.
 However, those interested in advancing their careers in those areas will need to continue on to a Ph.D. program after completing their master’s.
 Individuals with only a master’s degree can work as ESL teachers, technical writers, and lexicographers.
 According to the U.S. Bureau of Labor Statistics, the demand for adult literacy teachers is expected to increase by 15% over the projection period of 2010 to 2020.

 This is on pace with the average growth of 14% expected for all occupations during this timeframe.
-In 2010, the median annual wage for adult literacy teachers was $46,530.
+The median annual wage for adult literacy teachers was $46,530.
 Job opportunities for technical writers are expected to increase by 17% over the projection period.
-The median annual wage for this occupation in 2010 was $62,280.
+The median annual wage for this occupation was $62,280.
 Please note, these statistics are only estimates.
 Actual job openings and salaries are influenced by location, level of education, previous work experience, the specific industry and employer, and the general job market.